A coproduct structure on the formal affine Demazure algebra: The dual of a formal affine Demazure algebra

 \begin{rem} When $F=U$ is the universal formal group law over the Lazard ring, by \cite[Thm.~5.1]{KiKr} the algebra $\sS\ot_{\sS^W}\sS$ can be identified (up to a completion) with the equivariant algebraic cobordism $\Omega_T(G/B)$ after inverting $\tor$.
-Therefore, one may think of the dual algebra $(\ED)^\star$ or $\mathbf{D}_U^\star$ as an algebraic model of $\Omega_T(G/B)$.
-In \cite[Theorem 4.6]{KiKr}, a theorem similar to Theorem \ref{mainthmdual_theo} is shown, using topological inputs and inverting the torsion index.
+Together with \cite[Cor.~5.2]{KiKr}, a result similar to Theorem \ref{mainthmdual_theo} is shown, using topological inputs and inverting the torsion index.
 Here, apart from the fact that the treatment is completely algebraic, the main improvement is that for other formal group laws, it might not be necessary to invert the torsion index for the equivalent conditions of Theorem \ref{mainthmdual_theo} to hold.
 For example, in the case of the periodic multiplicative formal group law $x+y-xy$ of $K$-theory, the characteristic map is already surjective over $\Z$ for simply connected root data \cite{Pi}. \end{rem}

 \begin{rem} Note that in Lemma \ref{charsurjimplies_lem}, the element $u'_0$ has no reason to be in $\IF^N$.
 For example, for the periodic multiplicative formal group law $x+y-xy$ over $\Z$, for simply connected root data with non-trivial torsion index (ex: $G_2^{\sco}$), such an element $u'_0$ cannot be found in $\IF^N$. \end{rem}